What is Latency?

 Checking the result

 Delete the second track by clicking the close boxin its Track Control Panel.
-Click the Zoom to Fit button to see the entire click track.
+Click the Fit to Width button to see the entire click track.
 Click in the Track Control Panel of the remaining track to select it, then click the Record button.
 After the recording is finished Audacity will apply the latency Correction by pushing the newly-recorded track back by the Latency Correction amount.
 Note the two arrows at the left end of the second track - they are warning you that latency correction has been applied and part of the recorded track has been pushed left so that it starts before 0 seconds.
 This is OK, it is what we wanted to happen.
 The arrows are there to remind you that latency correction has been applied, just in case that's not what you wanted.

 Note the arrows at left end of recorded track: latency correction has been applied with the track moved backwards.